chandrakanth17/new-docs.gocd.org/content/gocd_on_kubernetes/gocd_helm_chart/setup.md

 #### Install the Helm client

-The helm client is a CLI that let’s you install and update packaged applications on Kubernetes.
+The helm client is a CLI that let's you install and update packaged applications on Kubernetes.

 Please refer to the helm [install documentation](https://github.com/helm/helm#user-content-install) for alternative methods of installation.